National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 That includes Post’s son, Randall, who also studied at UC Davis and is slated to take over as Agriculture Advisors’ president in the next few years.

-“In this business, you really want to have a mentor; you need to know who is feeding you the knowledge and find people you can trust,” Post said.
-“Keep your mind open, your eyes open and be humble.”
+“In this business, you really want to have a mentor.
+You need to know who is feeding you the knowledge and find people you can trust,” Post said.
+“Keep your mind and eyes open, and be humble.”

 Be sure to check out our other specialty agriculture brands